carbon-language/carbon-lang/docs/design/expressions/arithmetic.md

 Division truncates towards zero.
 The result of the `%` operator is defined by the equation `a % b == a - a / b * b`.

-### Floating-point types

-Floating-point types support all the arithmetic operators other than `%`.
-Floating-point types in Carbon have IEEE 754 semantics, use the round-to-nearest rounding mode, and do not set any floating-point exception state.

-### Overflow and other error conditions
+#### Overflow and other error conditions

-Integer arithmetic is subject to two classes of error condition:
+Integer arithmetic is subject to two classes of problems for which an operation has no representable result:

 -   Overflow, where the resulting value is too large to be represented in the type, or, for `%`, when the implied multiplication overflows.
 -   Division by zero.

-Unsigned integer arithmetic cannot overflow, but division by zero is still an error.
+Unsigned integer arithmetic cannot overflow, but division by zero can still occur.

-Floating-point arithmetic follows IEEE 754 rules: overflow results in ±∞, and division by zero results in either ±∞ or, for 0.0 / 0.0, a quiet NaN.

 **Note:** All arithmetic operators can overflow for signed integer types.
 For example, given a value `v: iN` that is the least possible value for its type,